InesAssum/EnrichmentNodes/README.md

 ### src

 All files (including Dockerfile) for our enrich docker image.
-The `files` folder contains all code for the modular R framework.
+The `library` folder contains all code for the modular R framework.

 ### knime